Partakithware/LocalNet/README.md

 >
->The .py is another test version all in one manager.....and is flawed below is a command that should fix it (run after install).
+>The .py is another test edition all in one manager.....and is flawed below is a command that should fix it (run after install).

 ```
 sudo mkdir -p /etc/systemd/resolved.conf.d/